intelligentplant/AppStoreConnect.Adapters/docs/tutorials/mqtt-adapter/README.md

 # Add Required Package References

-Add a NuGet package reference to [MQTTnet.Extensions.ManagedClient @ v4.1.4.563](https://www.nuget.org/packages/MQTTnet.Extensions.ManagedClient/4.1.4.563) to the adapter project.
+Add a NuGet package reference to [MQTTnet.Extensions.ManagedClient @ v4.3.3.952](https://www.nuget.org/packages/MQTTnet.Extensions.ManagedClient/4.3.3.952) to the adapter project.
+You can reference a more recent version of this package if preferred, but you may have to tweak some of the remaining steps if a newer version contains any breaking changes.

 # Update the Adapter Options Class